Magic-wei/easy_plot/README.md

 |:------------:|:-----------:|
 |<img src="/images/colorbrewer2.png" width="100%" alt="vrep_sim_scene">|<img src="/images/adobe_color.png" width="100%" alt="Adobe Color">|

-Here is a comparison by using built-in color and color found on the website ColorBrewer2:
+Here is a comparison by using built-in color and color chosen from ColorBrewer2:

 |`using built-in color`|`using color in ColorBrewer2`|
 |:------------:|:-----------:|